LURMORENO/easier/README.md

 From a text in Spanish entered by the user, complex or unusual words are detected in the text.
 Synonyms, easy-to-read definition and pictogram are provided for each unusual word.
 These language services are obtained using Natural Language Processing methods with automatic learning approaches providing a systematic process.
 Following a user-centred approach, the project proposal is designed and evaluated considering the collaboration of organizations and associations of people with intellectual disabilities such as Plena Inclusión Madrid and Grupo AMÁS.

 This work was supported by the Accessible Technologies award - INDRA Technologies and the Fundación Universia (www.tecnologiasaccesibles.com  ), and the Research Program of the Ministry of Economy and Competitiveness - Government of Spain, (DeepEMR project TIN2017-87548-C2-1-R).
-We would also like to express our sincerest gratitude to the association of people with cognitive disabilities "Plena Inclusión Madrid" (plenainclusionmadrid.org ).

 ## AUTHORSHIP:
 - Principal investigator: Lourdes Moreno (Lmoreno@inf.uc3m.es )